saifulabidin/fake-pinterest/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for continuous integration and continuous deployment, automatically building, testing, and deploying both client and server components to Railway.app.
+This project uses GitHub Actions for continuous integration and continuous deployment, automatically building, testing, and deploying both client and server components to their respective platforms:
+- Backend (server) is deployed to Railway.app
+- Frontend (client) is deployed to Vercel

 ### Workflow Configuration